Wujunyu0305/TeLIP/README.md

    ```
 - This will set up the environment with all required dependencies for TeLIP.

+Three types of input data are required for the model: geological features as predictors, landslide initiation positions as targets, and slope length information for evaluating prediction error.

 Key Features
 High-Locality Initiation Prediction: Predicts landslide initiation positions based on terrain characteristics such as soil thickness, slope, plan curvature, and more.